tjanson/wire-docs/src/how-to/install/installation.md

 openssl x509 -pubkey -noout -in cert.pem  > pubkey.pem
 ```

-Go to your team-setings page at `https://teams.<your-domain>`.
+Go to your team-settings page at `https://teams.<your-domain>`.
 In the Settings page you can configure
 the legalhold service.
 Paste in the public key and the service token (that you configured under `legalhold.serviceToken`) to configure the legalhold service.